10 Healthy Breastfeeding Smoothie Recipes

 Protein is not only an essential nutrient in breastmilk production, but it’s also passed to your baby to support his/her growth.
 Protein is also very satisfying, leaving you feeling pleasantly full.

-You can include protein in your breastfeeding smoothies by adding ingredients like Greek yogurt, milk, soy products, protein powders, and nuts.
+You can include protein in your breastfeeding smoothies by adding ingredients like Greek yogurt, milk, soy products, protein powder, and nuts.

-Finally, make sure you include some healthy fats.
+Finally, make sure you include some healthy fats in your smoothie recipe.
 These help deliver essential vitamins to cells throughout the body and are an efficient energy source.

 There are lots of foods that contain healthy fats and work perfectly in a smoothie, including nuts (and nut butters), seeds, coconut milk, and avocado.